 Can food trucks join the National Food Truck Association?

-A: The National Food Truck Association is an Association of food truck associations but we will soon (December 2017) be expanding to help individual trucks that are in areas without regional food truck associations .
+A: The National Food Truck Association is an Association of food truck associations.
+Our primary purpose is to help regional food truck groups and associations with changing laws and location and event management.
 The NFTA hopes to support existing food truck associations and help create new associations.
 We are also here to help individual food truck owners start associations or answer general questions.

 I want to start a food truck business, where do I start?